-A spa manicure and pedicure are more expensive than what you get at the local nail salon -- MUCH more expensive, depending on where you live.
-The average manicure in New York City costs $10.50 in New York City.
-Many salons charge $19.95 for a manicure and pedicure, according to The New York Times expose The Cost of Nice Nails published in May of 2015.
+A spa manicure and pedicure can be much more expensive than what you get at the local nail salon, depending on where you live.
+The average manicure in New York City costs $10, but many salons charge $20 for a manicure and pedicure, according to The New York Times expose "The Cost of Nice Nails" published in May of 2015.

-But those rock-bottom prices at the Korean nail salons are only possible because the workers are being underpaid, sometimes as little as $1.50 an hour.

-It's also likely that they are not licensed manicurists.
+However, those rock-bottom prices at certain nail salons might be possible because the workers are being underpaid, and it's also likely that they are not licensed manicurists.

-Without that training (and sanitary equipment and procedures in place at the salon), you could end up with an infection from visiting the wrong nail place in the city.
+Without that training, sanitary equipment, and procedures in place at the salon, you could end up with an infection from visiting the wrong nail place in the city.

 You are also paying for a more beautiful, decadent atmosphere at resorts and spa destinations.
 Instead of fluorescent lights and noxious fumes from airbrushed nails, you have pretty light fixtures, good design, and a handsome pedicure chair in a quiet corner.
-The pedicure chair should drain (not recirculate water) so that the pedicure is completely sanitary.
+Additionally, you can be certain that the technicians are highly trained and offering you a special experience.

 Most spa nail technicians can give you beautifully shaped nails, suggest the perfect color for your skin and the season, and produce work that lasts without chips or bubbles.
 These technicians also typically have a very nice manner, good customer service skills, and follow the highest level of spa sanitation when working.

 Unfortunately, most resort spas don't offer the full robe and slipper treatment and give you access to spa facilities if you are only purchasing nail services.
 If you need to save, you can get a spa manicure or pedicure as a special treat and do your regular maintenance at home or with a local nail or beauty salon.